cyb17/minishell/README.md

 An interesting project.
 The goal of this project is to create a simple shell that will serve as our own small bash (see the subject for details).

 ## How to use it

+  1- clone the repository and run make in your Terminal 2- run the executed program with : ./minishell
+  3- then you will get the prompt of minishell like usual shell

 ```
   ./minishell <commande-line>
 ```